Sport in Cyprus: Athletics

 In recent years, Cypriot athletes have achieved some notable successes in Athletics.
 High jumper Kyriakos Ioannou has won medals in the IAAF World Athletics Championships, Commonwealth Games and the Mediterranean Games.
 Sprinter Eleni Artymata has also won multiple medals in the Mediterranean Games, including gold medals in the 200 metres in 2009 and 2013.

 Rugby union

-Union rugby is not very popular on Cyprus the last 2 years if became more popular.
+Rugby union is not very popular on Cyprus, although in the last 2 years it has become more popular.
 In this sport, in Cyprus, there are 4 different teams, Larnaca Spartans, Limassol Crusaders, Nicosia Titans and Paphos Tigers.

 Olympic Games

 Cyprus has sent athletes to every summer and winter Olympic Games held since 1980.
 Pavlos Kontides, competing in the men's Laser class sailing event, won the country's first-ever Olympic medal in 2012.

 Cyprus Rally

 The Cyprus Rally is a rallying competition held yearly in Cyprus since 1970.
 The event is run by the Cyprus Automobile Association[1] and is based in the city of Limassol (Lemesos).
 It is run on the winding gravel roads of the nearby mountains of Troödos.
 It was part of the FIA World Rally Championship from 2000 to 2006.
 In 2007, the event was part of the FIA Middle East Rally Championship.
 The same applies for 2008.
 It is due to rejoin the World Rally Championship in 2009.